 Abstract

 The goal of this Core Experiment (CE) is to study technolgoies of post-reconstruction filtering methods.
 The techniques are evaluated according to BD-rate gain, complexity (in both encoder and decoder).
-Participants in this activity are Alibaba, Apple, Bytedance, Broadcom, Comcast, Ericsson, ETRI, InterDigital, HHI, HiSilicon, KDDI, Kwai, MediaTek, Qualcomm, Samsung, Sejong University, SHARP, Sony, Technicolor and Tencent.
+Participants in this activity are Alibaba, Apple, Bytedance, Broadcom, Comcast, DIgital Insights, Ericsson, ETRI, InterDigital, HHI, HiSilicon, KDDI, Kwai, MediaTek, Qualcomm, Samsung, Sejong University, SHARP, Sony, Technicolor and Tencent.

-The software basis for this CE is BMS-2.0, for VTM based comparisons the BMS software is configured to produce VTM-2.0 [3].
+The software basis for this CE is BMS-2.0, for VTM based comparisons the BMS software is configured to produce VTM-2.0.
 For the test sequences, configurations and test conditions, in JVET-K1010 [1] for SDR.